arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/glass-break-detector/content.md

 - **Connection Status:** The BLE connection status between the Nicla Voice and Portenta H7 is shown, to provide present system operation.
 - **Security Alert and Lockdown Mechanism Indicators:** You can monitor the activation status of the *Security Alert* and *Lockdown* mechanism directly from the dashboard.

+The following image shows an example of Arduino Cloud dashboard displaying the ongoing events:

 ![Glass break detection within glass structures example](assets/edge-glass-break-building-dashboard.gif)

-The cloud integration enables you to receive updates and take action from anywhere, making the system more accessible and responsive.
+The cloud integration allows you to receive updates and take action from anywhere, making the system more accessible and responsive.
 The following clip shows a brief insight of the inference process and communication of Nicla Voice and the Portenta H7:

 ![Nicla Voice & Portenta H7 - Brief Insight](assets/glass-break-insight-operation.gif)